Adjectives are words that are used to modify nouns. They offer more information about the noun after them.

 What is an Adjective Clause?

 In some languages, such as French, adjectives change their form to reflect the gender, case, and number of the noun they describe.
 This is called agreement.
-In English, adjectives never agree.
+In English, adjectives never agree with the noun they modify.